• Home

 University of Arizona

-Developing an endoscopic imaging system for early detection of gastric cancer using optical coherence tomography (OCT), doppler OCT (DOCT), and optical coherence elastography (OCE)
+Developing an endoscopic imaging system for early detection of cancer using optical coherence tomography (OCT), doppler OCT (DOCT), and optical coherence elastography (OCE)

 June 2022 - August 2023